 Why do I need to keep updating my forecast?

 Without an accurate forecast, your business cannot predict how much cash it will have on hand weeks, months, or years down the road.
-A spreadsheet full of best guesses that isn’t tied to the day to day reality of your business will stop being useful very quickly.
+A spreadsheet full of best guesses that aren’t tied to the day to day reality of your business will stop being useful very quickly.

-If the pain of forecasting manually in a spreadsheet becomes too great and you use online accounting software such as Xero or QuickBooks Online, you should consider using an app or add on to manage the updating for you.
+If the pain of forecasting manually in a spreadsheet becomes too great and you use online accounting software such as Xero or QuickBooks Online, you should consider using an app or add-on to manage the updating for you.